Showing posts with label cognitive function. Show all posts

 5. Boosts Long-Term Memory

-• Language learning involves memorizing words, phrases, and grammar rules, reinforcing long-term memory storage.
+• Language learning involves memorizing words, phrases, and grammar rules, thereby reinforcing long-term memory.

 • The more you practice and recall vocabulary, the stronger your memory becomes.